anacidre/angularWorkshopGuide/step2.md

 cd shared
 ```

-This folder will contain the definition of the Coffee class:
+This folder will contain the definition of the Coffee class.
+We create the file coffee-class.ts and add the class:

 ```
 export class Coffee {